Niki Smith

 Niki Smith is an American author and cartoon artist.

 Personal life

-Although Smith was raised in Kansas, they currently live in Germany.
+Although Smith was raised in Kansas, she currently lives in Germany.

 Selected works

 The Deep and Dark Blue (2020)

-The Deep and Dark Blue is a middle-grade graphic novel published January 7, 2020 by Little, Brown Books for Young Readers.
+The Deep & Dark Blue is a middle-grade graphic novel published January 7, 2020 by Little, Brown Books for Young Readers.

 Crossplay (2018)

 Crossplay is an erotic graphic novel published May 11, 2018 by Iron Circus Comics.
-In 2019, the book was shortlisted for a Lambda Literary Award for LGBTQ Erotica.
+In 2019, the book was shortlisted for a Lambda Literary Award for Erotica.